Canon 5D Mark III vs Olympus E-M1 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The E-M1 II is a recent model that features in the current product line-up of Olympus.
 In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 5D Mark III vs Olympus E-M1 II

 So how do things add up?
 Is there a clear favorite between the Canon 5D Mark III and the Olympus E-M1 II?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.